Silent Shout (song)

-"Silent Shout" is a song by Swedish electronic music duo The Knife from their third studio album of the same name (2006).
+"Silent Shout" is a song by Swedish electronic music duo the Knife from their third studio album of the same name (2006).
 The song was released on 20 February 2006 as the album's lead single.

 Critical reception

 Paul Woloszyn of musicOMH gave a positive review, describing "Silent Shout" as "brooding, bassy, dance-fuelled electronica" that is "pure evil."
 Likewise, Sharon Edge of Contactmusic.com opined, "the lush and dreamy production is reminiscent of Bristol's finest, while the electronic beats call godfathers of electro Kraftwerk to mind."
 Edge went on to praise the song as "an intriguing and promising taster" that contains "a moody dance angle to it in the style of VNV Nation."

-Blender placed "Silent Shout" at #92 on its 100 Greatest Songs of 2006.
-Pitchfork Media placed "Silent Shout" at #2 on The Top 100 Tracks of 2006 and at #74 on its Top 500 Songs of the 2000s.
-In addition, Resident Advisor voted "Silent Shout" at #16 on the Top 30 Tracks of 2006 and at #30 on its Top 100 Tracks of the 2000s.
-Slant Magazine placed "Silent Shout" at #84 on its Best of the Aughts: Singles.
+Blender placed "Silent Shout" at number 92 on its "100 Greatest Songs of 2006".
+Pitchfork Media placed "Silent Shout" at number 2 on "The Top 100 Tracks of 2006" and at number 74 on its "Top 500 Songs of the 2000s".
+In addition, Resident Advisor voted "Silent Shout" at number 16 on the "Top 30 Tracks of 2006" and at number 30 on its "Top 100 Tracks of the 2000s".
+Slant Magazine placed "Silent Shout" at number 84 on its "Best of the Aughts: Singles".